Sequential Cohort Selection under Uncertainty: Experiments in the Sequential Setting

-In the first stage, no historical admissions data is available to inform decision-making, as this is the initial year of the admissions process.
-Therefore, we use an heuristic initial policy $\pi_0$: students are admitted if their predicted average GPA across the three courses exceeds a fixed threshold.
-It then serves as a reasonable starting point, providing a basic selection criterion before more sophisticated decision-making frameworks can be developed.
+In the initial stage ($t = 0$), no historical outcome data is available.
+Therefore, we initialize the process with a simple heuristic policy $\pi_0$, which admits applicants whose predicted average GPA exceeds a fixed threshold.
+This provides a reasonable starting point before sufficient data are available for learning-based optimization.

-Once the first cohort of students is admitted and their academic outcomes are observed, the applicant distribution model and the outcome prediction model are trained for the first time.
-From the second stage onward, the following iterative process proceeds: the decision-maker updates the policy $\pi_t$ parameters using policy gradient methods, aiming to maximize expected utility, which includes a penalty for too many admissions, using the cost parameter $c$.
-It applies this updated policy to admit students, and their actual academic outcomes are observed.
-These new data points are then incorporated into both the applicant distribution model and the outcome prediction model, allowing them to adjust their estimations.
-Over time, this smarter and self-improving framework allows the university to make progressively well-informed decisions, ensuring that admissions strategies remain aligned with university goals while adapting to real-world changes in student quality and reputation.
+Once the first cohort of students is admitted and their academic outcomes are observed (i.e., from stage $t \geq 1$ onward) , the policy is updated iteratively using a policy gradient approach.
+At each stage, the decision-maker optimizes the policy parameters to maximize the expected utility under the current models $P_t(\Pfeat)$ and $P_t(\Pout \mid \Pfeat, \Pact)$.
+The utility includes a penalty term controlled by the parameter $c$, which regulates the trade-off between admission volume and expected outcomes.

+The updated policy is then applied to the current applicant pool, and the outcomes are observed for admitted students.
+These new observations are incorporated into both the applicant distribution model and the outcome prediction model.
+Over time, this smarter and self-improvement framework allows the university to make progressively well-informed decisions, ensuring that admission strategies remain aligned with university goals while adapting to real-world changes in student quality and reputation.